Ivy-Apps/ivy-wallet/CONTRIBUTING.md

 **[How To Fork Guide by GitHub](https://docs.github.com/en/get-started/quickstart/fork-a-repo)**

+After you've cloned your Ivy Wallet fork make sure to initialize the project using **[the initialization instructions in the README](./README.md#initialize-the-project)**.

 ## 2. Pick an issue

 What do you want to work on?
 How do you want to contribute?